 Revised: March 7, 2021

 Accepted: March 19, 2021

 Article in press: March 19, 2021

 Published online: April 27, 2021

-Transcatheter placement of a covered stent may be useful for simultaneous accomplishment of complete hemostasis and HA flow preservation.
+Transcatheter placement of a covered stent is useful for simultaneous accomplishment of complete hemostasis and hepatic arterial flow preservation.

 Therapeutic options for fatal arterial hemorrhage after PD is shown.